mgunsolus/mgunsolus/README.md

 - 🔭 My name is Mitch!
 - 🌱 I'm a Software Development student @MadisonCollege
-- 👀 I have experience in the following: Java, HTML, CSS & JS.
+- 👀 I have experience in the following: Java, HTML, CSS, JavaScript, and PHP.
-- 🙂 I'm looking to expand my knowledge in PHP this semester in school.
 - 💬 Ask me about my hobbies!
-- 📫 Personal Website in development, with an expected completion by end of year.
+- 📫 Personal Website in development, with an expected completion by end of year 2023.